darkrelics/eidolon-engine/documentation/incremental-design.md

         "UpdatedAt": "2025-01-23T08:00:00Z",
         "LastPlayed": "2025-01-23T08:00:00Z"
     },
-    "activeSegment": {  // Only included if character has an active segment "ActiveSegmentID": "active-seg-uuid-123",
+    "ActiveSegment": {  // Only included if character has an active segment "ActiveSegmentID": "active-seg-uuid-123",
         "StoryID": "forest-adventure-uuid",
         "StoryTitle": "The Whispering Woods",